 - 4 Status Passes

-These choices help Super Elite members organically grow their Aeroplan balances (as long as they pay for flights), and bolster their eUpgrade coffers to use throughout the year.
+These choices help Super Elite members organically grow their Aeroplan balances (as long as they pay for flights during the year), and bolster their eUpgrade coffers to use throughout the year.

 For the Select Benefit of 50 eUpgrades, Super Elites who wait until after July 1 to make their selections will enjoy eUpgrade validity throughout the following year.

-This means that if you select 50 eUpgrades in July 2022, they will be valid until January 16, 2024, giving first dibs on eUpgrade space for the following year.
+This means that if you select 50 eUpgrades in July 2023, they’ll be valid until January 16, 2025, giving first dibs on eUpgrade space for the following year.

 If they were also selected as an eUpgrade nominee, the dynamic duo would have at least 110 eUpgrade credits to use throughout the year (assuming the Super Elite selects eUpgrade credits as their other benefit).

-Wi-Fi is nice to have, but as monthly plans start at around $65, it would be important to gauge whether or not you can get more value out of other options, which I would argue is very possible.
+Wi-Fi is nice to have, but as monthly plans start at around $65, it would be important to gauge whether or not you can get more value out of other options.

-In my opinion, Status Passes would be a last resort, as many of the benefits can be obtained by redeeming for a business class ticket.
+In general, Status Passes would be a last resort, as many of the benefits can be obtained by redeeming for a business class ticket.
 Furthermore, Super Elites are given two complimentary Status Passes each year anyway.

 Being a Super Elite with Air Canada comes with a number of perks and privileges.
-As the airline’s most loyal customers, they are afforded benefits above and beyond what other Aeroplan Elite Status members are offered.
+As the airline’s most loyal customers, they’re afforded benefits above and beyond what other Aeroplan Elite Status members are offered.

 Super Elites enjoy a streamlined travel experience with priority everything, fast-tracking to the front of the line, and a personalized Concierge service.
 They also have the most powerful Priority Rewards and the greatest flexibility with eUpgrades.